-7.6 Long-term context (Control Period 6 and beyond)
+9.3 Long-term context (Control Period 6 and beyond)

-The Government's 2007 White Paper "Delivering a Sustainable Railway" aspires to a doubling of both passenger and freight traffic nationally over the next 30 years.
-It is recognised that there may be wide variations on individual routes or parts of routes according to local circumstances.
-In the event of rapid growth it is clear that the strategy should focus on making the best use of the existing network in the first instance, and then to opportunities to develop the wider rail network.
+The Government's 2007 White Paper "Delivering a Sustainable Railway" envisages a doubling of both passenger and freight traffic nationally over the next 30 years.
+This is consistent with the industry view of longer-term growth in Merseyside, though it is recognised that there may be wide variations between individual routes or parts of routes according to local circumstances.
+It is clear that in the event of significant growth the strategy should focus on making the best use of the existing network in the first instance, and then look at opportunities to develop the wider rail network.

-The rate of increase in passenger demand over the past few years on the Merseyrail electric service into Liverpool, has been above the national average.
+The rate of increase in passenger demand over the past few years on the Merseyrail services into Liverpool has been above the national average.
 This has been caused by a number of factors including special events and large scale regeneration projects, such as the £1 billion Liverpool One shopping centre.
 There are further large-scale regeneration programmes proposed for the RUS area including the £5.5 billion Liverpool Waters development and the £4.5 billion Wirral Waters development.
 The successful delivery of any of the schemes will have a large impact on rail demand characteristics, including desired destinations.